Latest News

 Kim Jong Un's slow train to China:

-Kim, who became leader at the end of 2011, has traveled by train to China, Vietnam and Russia.
+Kim, who became the leader of North Korea in late 2011, has traveled by train to China, Vietnam, and Russia.

 What's inside the trains?